i-VRESSE/haddock3-webapp/docs/bartender.md

 ## Assigning jobs to another user

-Jobs stored in the bartender service have a submitter field, which is from the user who submitted the job in the haddock3 web application.
+The bartender service stores the user id of who submitted the job in the haddock3 web application.

-Reassigning can be useful for example when you wiped the webapp database then you might want to assign the jobs of a previous user to your new user id.
+Reassigning jobs to another user can be done with the following steps.

 First is to find out the user identifier of yourself.
 You can do this with